– 12 min read

 It’s important to create a brand-style guide with crystal-clear procedures and expectations for working with AI-generated content.
 This guide acts as your team’s North Star, providing precise protocols, guidelines, and best practices to ensure that all content meets the same quality standards.
 For example, it can include rules on what content is appropriate and when manual editing is necessary.

-The brand style guide can also help define the tone and voice of the content, as well as provide guidance on spelling, grammar, and punctuation.
+The brand style guide can also help define the tone of the content, as well as provide guidance on spelling, grammar, and punctuation.